mwjin/mwjin/README.md

 # Minwoo Jeong @mwjjeong
-### Hi, I'm Minwoo Jeong 😄
+### Hello!
+I'm Minwoo Jeong 😄
-- 👋 I’m a software developer @tmaxdata.
+- 👋 I’m a software developer who is currently working on developing and maintaining database management system (DBMS), mainly focusing on SQL compiler (Parser and Optimizer).
-- 🔭 I'm currently working on developing and maintaining database management system (DBMS), mainly focusing on parser and interpreter.
+- 💻 Current interests are mainly focused on developing software solutions.
-- :keyboard: I really like to learn new programming languages such as Javascript, Typescript, Go, and Rust.
+- ⌨️ I really like to learn new programming languages such as Javascript, Go, and Rust.
-- 🤔 I always think about how to write good code and implement a good software.
+- ⌨️ I always think about how to write good code and implement a scalable and sustainable software.
-- 💻 Current interests are mainly focused on front-end web development.
+- 🏋️ I always learn and practice to make valuable softwares on my own.

 ### Homepages